Sidduri2025/RehabEdge/README.md

 Each session stores:Exercise name, Duration, Posture accuracy score (e.g., 85%), Time and date

+When a patient starts an exercise, the phone’s camera captures their movements.
+The Edge AI model (running on the device, not cloud) analyzes this video feed in real time.

 The AI model uses key points (like shoulders, elbows, knees, etc.) to calculate posture accuracy.